intale/trx_ext/README.md

 ### Setup

   - After checking out the repo, run `bin/setup` to install dependencies.
-  - Setup postgresql server with `serializable` transaction isolation level - you have to set `default_transaction_isolation` config option to `serializable` in your `postgresql.conf` file
-  - Create pg user and a database.
-This database will be used to run tests.
-When running console, this database will be used as a default database to connect to.
-Example:
-    ```shell
-    sudo -u postgres createuser postgres --superuser
-    sudo -u postgres psql --command="CREATE DATABASE trx_ext_db OWNER postgres"
-    ```
-  - Setup db connection settings.
-Copy config sample and edit it to match your created pg user and database:
-    ```shell
-    cp spec/support/config/database.yml.sample spec/support/config/database.yml
-    ```
+  - run docker-compose using `docker-compose up` command - it starts necessary services

 Now you can run `bin/console` for an interactive prompt that will allow you to experiment.

 ### Tests

 You can run tests for currently installed AR using `rspec` command.
-There is `bin/test_all_ar_versions` executable that allows you to run tests within all supported AR versions(see [TrxExt::SUPPORTED_AR_VERSIONS](lib/trx_ext/version.rb)) as well.
+There is `bin/test_all_ar_versions` executable that allows you to run tests within all supported AR versions.

 ### Other